JacobMacdonnell/Cyber-writeups/README.md

 # PicoCTF Writeups

-A collection of my solutions and writeups for various [PicoCTF](https://picoctf.org/) challenges.
+A collection of my solutions and writeups for various cybersecurity CTF's and challenges.

 ## About